HMS Princess Irene: Loss

 The victims whose bodies were recovered were buried at Woodlands Road Cemetery, Gillingham.
 A memorial service for the victims was held at the Dockyard Church, Sheerness on 1 June 1915.
 It was led by Randall Davidson, the Archbishop of Canterbury.
 Inquests were held on two victims of the disaster.
 The coroner stated that he did not intend to hold an inquest for any other victim unless there were exceptional circumstances that warranted it.

 A Court of Inquiry was held into the loss of Princess Irene.
 Evidence was given that priming of the mines was being carried out hurriedly and by untrained personnel.
 A faulty primer was blamed for the explosion.
 Following the loss of HMS Natal on 30 December 1915 and HMS Vanguard on 9 July 1917, both caused by internal explosions, suspicion was raised at the inquiry into the loss of Natal that sabotage was to blame for the loss of all four ships.
 A worker at Chatham Dockyard was named as a suspect, but a thorough investigation by Special Branch cleared him of any blame.

 Memorials

 A memorial to those lost on Bulwark and Princess Irene was erected at the Dockyard Church, Sheerness in 1921.
 It was dedicated by Archdeacon Charles Ingles, the Chaplain of the Fleet.
 It was unveiled by Hugh Evan-Thomas, Commander-in-Chief, The Nore.
-Victims of both ships are also commemorated on the Naval War Memorial at Southsea.
+Victims of both ships whose bodies were not recovered are also commemorated on the Naval War Memorial at Southsea.

 Another memorial was placed in Woodlands Road Cemetery, Gillingham, as part of the Naval Burial Ground.